DigitalPublishingToolkit/OurCommons/md/06ViveroPol.md

-is gaining traction in more and more circles, from the [proposal](http://www.ipes-food.org/pages/CommonFoodPolicy) by the International Panel of Experts on Sustainable Food Systems – IPES Food^1^ to the European Economic and Social Committee.
-Hundreds of alternative food movements are already supporting the idea.
-A shift like this would solve the current policy incoherence between the different EU policies, such as trade, food, agriculture, environment, climate, health and social issues.
+is gaining traction in more and more circles, from the [proposal](http://www.ipes-food.org/pages/CommonFoodPolicy) by the International Panel of Experts on Sustainable Food Systems – IPES Food to the European Economic and Social Committee.
+Hundreds of alternative food movements are already supporting the idea.^1^ A shift like this would solve the current policy incoherence between the different EU policies, such as trade, food, agriculture, environment, climate, health and social issues.
 Right now, these policies do not row in the same